hessler/lc-component-library-io/docs/docs/components/index.md

+---
+sidebar_position: 2
+title: Components
+---

 # Components

-The `Components` package holds the available components for the component library.
+The `Components` package holds the available components for the library.